-Genetics play an important role in the development of breast cancer.
-Understanding these factors will help you and your physician take the best steps to prevent or treat the disease.
-Important genetic factors include:
+Only 5-10 percent of breast cancers are hereditary.
+However, understanding your genetics will help you and your physician take the best steps to prevent or treat the disease.
+Consider that:

 - Researchers have studied genetic links to breast cancer, finding that only about 10 percent of breast cancer cases are related to the BRCA1 or BRCA2 gene mutations.
 The overwhelming majority of breast cancers have unknown causes.